Frances Kelsey Secondary School: Languages

-Kelsey offers French, Spanish, and Japanese.
-Italian courses are also sometimes offered.
+Kelsey offers French and Spanish.
 Grade 12 languages are only offered if there is sufficient enrolment in the course.

 Kelsey also has an exchange program with many students from Japan, China, Germany and other countries coming to FKSS to learn English and graduate under the BC education program.

 Technology

-Computer Sciences
+Computer Sciences & Technology

-One of Kelsey's many computer labs is dedicated to courses such as Drafting, Computer Graphics, Film, and Programming.
-This program area is known for its learning environment which teaches students about working in a stressful or discipline-rich field.
+One of Kelsey's many computer labs is dedicated to Computer Programming and there is an adjoining room for Robotics.

-Technology

-Kelsey features a "high tech arts & crafts" course, which explores ideas of modern industrial design, as well as a course in Electronics.

 Arts

 Theatre

-Frances Kelsey's Theatre program, formerly led by Roger Carr, is tied closely with the movement and vocal arts.
+Frances Kelsey's Theatre program is tied closely with the dramatic and vocal arts.
 Drama is offered as an exploratory course for grade 9's and 10's.
 At the Grade 11/12 level it is offered in full year courses such as Acting, Directing and Script Development, Stagecraft, and Theatre Management.
 The theatre "company" hosts a fluctuating number of plays directed by the current teacher and sometimes by students.
 Most of the theatre maintenance and props are completed by students enrolled in Stagecraft courses.

 Band

 Frances Kelsey Secondary offers an easy band program for all levels.
 Jazz Band, Choir, and Concert Band are all offered.
 Students in the program take part in numerous performances throughout the year and compete in festivals at the local level.
-The current Band and Choral Director is John Evans.
-Every other year the groups do a "Music Tour" usually to the U.S.